Isabella-Mitchell/fledgling-bird-game/README.md

     - The eBird API returns recent bird sighting data local to the coordinates provided.

 # Testing
-- Please refer TO DO for more information on testing of the fledgling website.
+- Please refer [here](TESTING.md) for more information on testing of the fledgling website.

 # Deployment

-## Creating a Gitpod workspace
+## Creating a Gitpod Workspace

 The project was created in Gitpod using the Code Institute Gitpod Full Template using these steps: